sofiaruiz/CMSI387/README.md

 # CMSI387
-Sofia and Katie's assignments for Operating Systems
+Sofia, Moriah, and Katie's assignments for Operating Systems